SovereignCloudStack/events/OpenInfraSummit2022/Open Operations.md

 tools to do cleanup jobs or the setup of dashboards that can be used for capacity management are all important contrinutions.

-Going even further, Ops teams can support each others by being transparent about issues -- bugs, incidents, security responses are all important practices that require experience.
-Sharing it allows such experience to be built up much faster and also provide a transparency towards users that give them insight and trust into a platform especially when incidents occur.
+Being transparent about bugs, incidents, security reponses may sound disturbing to traditional Ops teams -- yet it is a key to build up experience.
+It also helps to create trust with users, especially when incidents do occur.

-In some way it's an extension of the Open Source ideas from development to operations -- we thus call it Open Operations, combining the skills and practices for an Open DevOps approach.
+In some way it's an extension of the Open Source idea from development to operations -- we thus call it Open Operations.

 ## Social summary (100 chars)